hynek/svcs/docs/why.md

     registry.close()
 ```

+The automatic entering of context managers can be disabled on registration if you want to decide yourself when to enter it (for example, for database transaction managers).

 The callbacks defined as `on_registry_close` are called when you call `Registry.close()` -- for example, when your application is shutting down.

 Next, you can write a simple health check endpoint if you've registered health checks (called *pings*) for your services.